 Proper Tire Pressure

 Proper inflation pressure is necessary for optimum tire performance, safety, and fuel economy.
 To maintain proper inflation, check your tire pressure when they are cool, with an accurate tire pressure gauge monthly.
+For example, it is difficult to tell just by looking at radial tires whether they are under inflated.
+Furthermore, when operating a vehicle equipped with radial tires, it is difficult to notice when a tire has gone flat, or nearly flat, since the "feel" of the vehicle does not change significantly.

 Maintain Recommended Inflation Level